Deupsilocin

-CYB003, or CYB-003, also known as deuterated psilocybin analogue, is a serotonergic psychedelic related to psilocybin which is under development for the treatment of major depressive disorder, alcoholism, and other psychiatric disorders.
-It is taken by mouth.
+Deupsilocin (INN, USAN; former developmental code names HLP003 and CYB0003), also known as deuterated psilocin or as psilocin-d10, is a psychedelic drug of the tryptamine family related to psilocin which is under development for the treatment of major depressive disorder, alcoholism, and other psychiatric disorders.
+It is taken orally.
+The drug is a deuterated isotopologue of psilocin with altered pharmacokinetics.

+Pharmacology

-It is a tryptamine derivative and is a deuterated analogue of psilocybin and psilocin.
-The pharmacodynamic profile of CYB003, including its interactions with serotonin receptors and its effects in animals, is similar to that of psilocin.
-As with psilocin, CYB003 is a potent agonist of the serotonin 5-HT_{2A} receptor and produces psychedelic-like effects in animals.
+The pharmacodynamic profile of deupsilocin, including its interactions with serotonin receptors and its effects in animals, is similar to that of psilocin.
+As with psilocin, deupsilocin is a potent agonist of the serotonin 5-HT_{2A} receptor and produces psychedelic-like effects in animals.
 However, it was developed to have improved pharmacokinetic properties compared to psilocybin, including reduced variability in circulating levels, a faster onset of action, and a shorter duration.

+In humans, deupsilocin has been reported to have 2.2-fold higher peak levels and 3.5-fold higher area-under-the-curve (AUC) levels than psilocybin at equivalent doses.
+It is said to have a rapid onset of less than 15 minutes and a duration of 4 to 6 hours.

+Chemistry

+Analogues

+In addition to deupsilocin, Helus Pharma has also patented other deuterated psilocin isotopologues.
+Other deuterated drugs related to deupsilocin include the deuterated dimethyltryptamine (DMT) isotopologues deudimethyltryptamine (HLP004; CYB004; DMT-d10; deudimethyltryptamine) and SPL028 (D_{2}-DMT) and the deuterated phenethylamine HLP005 (CYB005).

+Research

-In 2024, CYB003 received a breakthrough therapy designation from the U.S. FDA and was in phase 3 clinical trials for major depressive disorder and is in the preclinical stage of development for alcoholism and other psychiatric disorders.
+In 2024, deupsilocin received a breakthrough therapy designation from the U.S. FDA and was in phase 3 clinical trials for major depressive disorder and is in the preclinical stage of development for alcoholism and other psychiatric disorders.
 Two phase 3 clinical trials for major depressive disorder are being initiated in November 2024 and February 2025.
-The drug is under development by Cybin.
-The chemical structure of CYB003 has not yet been disclosed.
-However, Cybin patented deuterated tryptamines including the dideuterated psilocin analogue PI-α,α-d_{2} (psilocin dideuterated at the α carbon) in 2023.
-Other related drugs include the deuterated tryptamine CYB004, the deuterated phenethylamine CYB005, and the phenethylamine CYB210010.

-An INN of deupsilocin for a deuterated form of psilocin called d_{10}-psilocin with CAS number 1435934-64-7 was proposed in 2023 and recommended in 2024.
-This deuterated analogue of psilocin was patented in 2021 by Lennham Pharmaceuticals.
+The drug is under development by Helus Pharma (formerly Cybin).